smart-data-models/dataModel.OSLO/ResourceReport/doc/spec_JA.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be ResourceReport.'
+      description: Property.
+NGSI Entity type.
+It has to be ResourceReport.
       enum:
         - ResourceReport
       type: string